joeparis/CS160-Fall-16/Assignments/Assignment01.md

 ## 1.4 Representing Information as Bit Patterns

 1. Answer Questions & Exercises 1, 9, and 10  starting on page 39 of your textbook.
-2. Answer Chapter Review Problems 14, 15, 18, and 20 starting on page 74 of your textbook.
+2. Answer Chapter Review Problems 14, 15, 18, and 20 starting on page 74 of your textbook.--